 |Day 6||Final Departure from Paro|

-Grand Cultural Tour of Bhutan takes you in a tranquil cultural odyssey through the unspoiled pockets of the Himalayas in ‘The Last Shangri-La’, Bhutan.
-This 6 days Bhutan tour package is ideal for exploring the numerous monasteries, fortresses and temples as well as the major tourist attractions of Bhutan.
+Grand Cultural Tour of Bhutan takes you on a tranquil cultural odyssey through the unspoiled pockets of the Himalayas in ‘The Last Shangri-La,’ Bhutan.
+This 6 days Bhutan tour package is ideal for exploring the numerous monasteries, fortresses, temples, and Bhutan's major tourist attractions.
 Set off for a peaceful journey directly in the laps of enchanting Bhutan.

 Grand Cultural Tour of Bhutan begins with a scenic flight to the historic town of Paro.
 Drive to the enthralling Thimphu valley, home to over a hundred thousand locals, including Bhutan's Royal family.
 Take a quick walk in the city and observe the Bhutanese culture and lifestyle closely.

-Visit the renowned King’s Memorial Chorten and get a real taste of the medieval Bhutanese architecture.
+Visit the renowned King’s Memorial Chorten and get a real taste of medieval Bhutanese architecture.
 The splendid white stupa's view with the glistening shrine symbolizes world peace and definitely worth the visit.
-Discover the exotic collection of paintings, sculptures and handicrafts unique to Bhutan at the School of Arts.
-Popularly known as ‘The Painting School’, the school is the best learning place about the notable thirteen distinctive art forms of Bhutan for the painting enthusiasts.
+Discover the exotic collection of paintings, sculptures, and handicrafts unique to Bhutan at the School of Arts.
+Popularly known as ‘The Painting School,’ the school is the best learning place about Bhutan's notable thirteen distinctive art forms for painting enthusiasts.

 Get a deep insight into the traditional medicinal herbs and plants collected from the colossal Himalayas of Bhutan at the Institute of Traditional Medicine.
 Visit the Folk Heritage museum located right in the heart of the largest city of Bhutan, Thimphu.
 Organized in the rural Bhutan setting, the museum is dedicated to connecting visitors to Bhutan's way of life.
 Explore the numerous household items and artifacts at the museum and acquire more knowledge about the Bhutanese lifestyle.

-Pay a visit to one of the world’s biggest Buddha statue, Buddha Dordenma statue.
-Famous as the ‘Buddha Point’, the golden 169-foot Buddha statue is home to 125, 000 smaller Buddhas.
+Pay a visit to one of the world’s biggest Buddha statues, the Buddha Dordenma statue.
+Famous as the ‘Buddha Point,’ the golden 169-foot Buddha statue is home to 125 000 smaller Buddhas.
 The admirable Buddha statue resides on top of a hill and allows you to enjoy a spectacular view of the Thimphu valley.
 Buddha Point is sure to captivate anyone with its astounding beauty and serene vibes.

 Take a closer look at Bhutan's national animal, Takin, with a visit to the Motithang Takin Preserve.
 Explore the rich biodiversity and wilderness of the lush green forest that beautifully decorates the entire preserve.
 Witness one of the idyllic samples of the artistic Bhutanese architecture, Tashi Chhoedzong.
 Situated at the bank of Wang Chhu River, the Chhoedzong encompasses the King of Bhutan's throne room and office.